ckeditor/ckeditor4-docs/guides/dev/features/codesnippetgeshi/README.md

 * CKEditor 4.4+,
 * PHP 4.4+,
 * A modern web browser or **IE9+**,
-* CKEditor plugin dependencies: [Ajax](http://ckeditor.com/addon/ajax), [Code Snippet](http://ckeditor.com/addon/codesnippet) (these will be resolved automatically if you follow the recommended CKBuilder installation process).
+* CKEditor plugin dependencies &mdash; these will be resolved automatically if you follow the recommended CKBuilder installation process.

 ## Installation